catalyst/moodle-tool_crawler/README.md

 Once bot user is created "Bot user" line in status report should be showing "Good".

+## Disabling crawling of specific course categories

+This is achieved by configuring proper security roles in Moodle and assigning these roles to the robot user on desired categories.

+Import role "Robot" from local/linkchecker_robot/roles/robot.xml on

+Site administration ► Users ► Permissions ► Define roles ► Add a new role

+Add this role to the "Link checker robot" user on

+Site administration ► Users ► Permissions ► Assign system roles.

+Import role "Robot nofollow" from file local/linkchecker_robot/roles/robotnofollow.xml on

+Site administration ► Users ► Permissions ► Define roles ► Add a new role.

+To disable crawling of, say "Category ABC", go to

+Site administration ► Courses ► Manage courses and categories ► Category ABC

+then click on "Assign roles" in the left navigation menu.
+Click on role "Robot nofollow", click on user "Link checker Robot" under "Potential users" and add him to "Existing users".

+The above configuration applies role "Robot" on the whole moodle site and lets crawler to access general content.
+And "Role nofollow" prohibits crawler from accessing the specific category.

+In the same way it is possible to restrict crawler from accessing other moodle contexts such as courses, activities and blocks.

+The same effect could be achieved even without role "Robot nofollow" by assigning role "Robot" on the contexts you want to be crawled.
+But using the combination of two roles gives more flexibility.

 # Testing

 ##Test basic authentication with curl